Kalafut-organization/elephant_vending_machine_backend/docs/hardware/webserverpi.rst

 #.
 Enter :code:`exit` to end the SSH connection
 #.
 Repeat the above steps for the other two sensor Pis with IPs :code:`192.168.0.12` and :code:`192.168.0.13`

+Setting the IP
+###################
+The IP address of the webserver needs to be static.
+This should already be done, but these instructions still might be needed.
+This is easiest to do with a monitor, keyboard, and mouse.

+#.
+Right click on the internet icon in the top right of the raspberry pi toolbar.
+#.
+Select "Wireless & Wired Network Settings"
+#.
+Set "Configure" to "interface" and "eth0".
+#.
+Ensure "Automatically configure empty options" is checked
+#.
+Ensure "Disable IPv6" is checked
+#.
+Set "IPv4 Address" to :code:`192.168.0.100`.
+(If you need to remove the static IP, ensure this field is blank.)
+#.
+Click "Apply" and restart the pi.

 Installing Docker and Docker-Compose
 ####################################
 Docker is used to manage multiple services for the backend and ensure the backend runs across reboots.